 Evansville is a Choice Destination, so named by Discover Wisconsin, the nation’s longest running television tourism program.
 What makes Evansville special?
-This friendly community has a rich history evident in its architecture, entrepreneurial spirit, arts and natural beauty.
+This friendly community has a rich history evident in its architecture, entrepreneurial spirit, arts, recreation and natural beauty.

 The Wisconsin Historical Society has stated that Evansville is home to “the finest collection of 1840s to 1915 architecture of any small town in Wisconsin.”
 More than 300 properties are listed as historic places, and a good share of them are in a highly walkable 5-block district.
 A key feature is Main Street, lined with reclaimed brick pavers.
 Several retail buildings facing Main Street have intricate, carved details.
 Continue on Main Street into the residential district to see stately Queen Anne, Gothic Revival, Prairie School, Bungalow and other styles of homes.
 Free guidebooks are available and have descriptions and maps for easy, self-guided walking tours.

 Evansville has a thriving arts culture.
 Anchoring one end of the historic downtown district is Allen Creek Gallery, a regionally renowned art gallery representing award-winning pottery, plus textiles, paintings, garden sculptures and other fine art.
 Plus, more than 80 barn quilts—the popular folk art phenomenon—are concentrated in and around Evansville.
 A handy pamphlet has maps and a list of the local barn quilts.